Argumentative Essay Outline: 4 Types & Examples Explained

 Overview: Address another common counterargument.

-Example: "Some suggest that criminals will still find ways to access guns, regardless of the law."
+Example: “Some critics argue that determined offenders will find weapons regardless of the law.”

 IV.
 Conclusion

-Restate Thesis and Key Points (Peroratio): Reaffirm your position using the strongest evidence and refutations.
+Restate Thesis and Key Points (Peroratio): Reaffirm the position using the strongest reasons and refutations.

-Call to Action or Final Thought: End with a powerful close, potentially urging the reader to take action or consider future implications.
+Call to Action or Final Thought: End with a final recommendation, question, or implication.

 Rogerian Argumentative Essay Outline Template